How To Find and Hire a Rock Star Executive Assistant

 1. The Myth of the “Queen Bee”

-When looking for their first EA, an exec often looks for someone who has been a career EA and already has set ways of doing things.
 Unfortunately for them, especially in a startup, these candidates are often less willing to learn new skills and adapt to new ways of doing things.
 They can also be costly, making them a hard sell for those early stages of funding.

 We find that those with similar high-volume experiences (but potentially in other roles, like teachers, for example) are far more open to adopting new ways of working and are better able to keep up with the speed at which things change in a young startup company.